The Met: Live in HD

 Opera Company of Middlebury & Town Hall Theater

-We’re thrilled to announce that Met: LIVE in HD is back this fall!
+We’re thrilled to announce that The Met: Live in HD series is back this fall!

 The 2025-2026 Metropolitan Opera Live in HD Season runs October 2025 - June 2026.

-All live broadcasts will take place in the Anderson Studio in Town Hall Theater’s new wing.
+All broadcasts and talks will take place in the Anderson Studio in Town Hall Theater’s new wing unless otherwise noted.

 Encore in the Anderson Studio at Town Hall Theater